eslint/eslint/docs/command-line-interface/README.md

 ### `-f`, `--format`

 This options specifies the output format for the console.
-At the moment, there is only `compact`, but more will be added soon.
+Possible formats are "compact" (the default), "checkstyle", "jslint-xml", and "junit".

 Example: